 The Build Process

-I gathered materials - two old resumes from 2014, my reference letter from my previous employer, LinkedIn profile.
+I gathered materials - two old resumes from 2014, my Qualico reference letter, LinkedIn profile.
 Bob read everything and immediately spotted gaps, asking clarifying questions:

 - Employment timeline details